erenko147/useful-shell-scripts/README.md

 > 💡 You can pass as many scripts as you like.
 > 💡 İstediğiniz kadar betik dosyasını aynı anda kurabilirsiniz.

-> ✅ Tip: If you just downloaded the script, you can run it with `bash` for guaranteed execution:
+> ✅ Tip: If you just downloaded the script, you have to first run `bash install_script.sh` for the script to work.
-> ✅ İpucu: Betiği yeni indirdiyseniz, sorunsuz çalışması için şu şekilde çalıştırabilirsiniz:
+> ✅ İpucu: Betiği yeni indirdiyseniz, çalışması için ilk önce `bash install_script.sh` komutunu çalıştırmalısınız.
-> `bash install_script.sh script1.sh`
+>

 ---